microsoft/multi-agent-marketplace/README.md

 ## What can you do with this?

-- **Evaluate LLM models** - Compare how different models (GPT-4, Claude, Gemini, local models) perform as marketplace agents
+- **Evaluate LLM models** - Compare how different models (OpenAI, Claude, Gemini, local models) perform as marketplace agents
 - **Test market designs** - Experiment with different search algorithms, communication protocols, and marketplace rules
 - **Study agent behavior** - Measure welfare outcomes, identify biases, and test resistance to manipulation
 - **Extend to new domains** - Adapt the framework beyond restaurants/contractors to other two-sided markets